 Employment Outlook and Career Information

-According to the U.S. Bureau of Labor Statistics (BLS), there were more than 2.1 million customer service jobs in 2010.
-Nearly a quarter of all customer service representatives work in retail or administrative and support services.
-Because customer service is an integral part of business operations, the industry is expected to grow rapidly; the BLS expects more than 2.5 million customer service jobs to exist in 2020 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), there were more than 2.5 million customer service jobs in 2015.
+Over a quarter of all customer service representatives work in retail or administrative and support services.
+Because customer service is an integral part of business operations, the employment of customer service representatives is expected to grow 10% between 2014 and 2024 (www.bls.gov).

-The median hourly wage for customer service representatives was $14.70 in May 2012, reported the BLS.
-Customer service representatives working in the pipeline transportation of natural gas industry earned the highest wages in 2012 (www.bls.gov).
+The median hourly wage for customer service representatives was $15.25 in May 2015, reported the BLS.
+Customer service representatives working in the motor vehicle manufacturing earned the highest wages in 2015 (www.bls.gov).